Photo: Dune Baydoun

-Powerhouse art-punk, cello-core, Lung, consists of Kate Wakefield, a classically trained opera singer and cellist, and drummer Daisy Caplan, formerly the bassist of Foxy Shazam.
+Powerhouse art-rock, cello-core, Lung, consists of Kate Wakefield, a classically trained opera singer and cellist, and drummer Daisy Caplan, formerly the bassist of Foxy Shazam.
 Fierce, ethereal, and heavy as hell, Lung rocks with the intensity of early grunge, layered with sinister undertones.
 Described as "loud, dissonant, innovative, and fearless" (Fair Shakes and Just Dessert).
 Wakefield runs her cello through distortion pedals and big amps, and Caplan pounds out earthquaking beats on epic horn-shaped, vintage drums.
-A relentless touring machine, the duo has played over 800 shows across North America and Europe, on bills with Brainiac, Screaming Females, Big Business, Chat Pile and so many more.
+A relentless touring machine, the duo has played over 800 shows across North America and Europe, on bills with Brainiac, Screaming Females, Sleepytime Gorilla Museum, Big Business and so many more.

 Lung at The Earl supporting Brainiac.
 Photo: Mike White